Army Military Police Corps (Indonesia)

 The military police of Indonesia perform duties in the area of law enforcement (including investigation of crime) involving members of the military (even in certain cases that may also involve the regular civilian police, especially if the case involves a civilian), installation of security, escort protection of senior military officers and/or important government officials, setting and supervising prisoners of war, controlling custody of military prisoners, managing military traffic control and marking and managing routes and resupply routes for military and civilian purposes.
-Indonesian Military Policemen are identifiable with their blue berets, in some occasions they also wear white helmet printed PM and dark blue brassard worn on their upper left sleeve also printed PM.
+Indonesian Military Policemen are identifiable with their blue berets; on some occasions they also wear white helmet printed PM and dark blue brassard worn on their upper left sleeve also printed PM.

 The Indonesian military police is not considered as a Gendarmerie, as it is only responsible solely to enforce discipline and law and order towards members of the armed forces of all ranks.

 History

 The Army Military Police as well as other corps within the army, have their own distinctive historical background which includes its customs, traditions, and pioneer which becomes the basic foundation of the corps.
-The Military Police Corps (CPM) history can not be separated from the history of Indonesia's struggle of independence and victory.
+The Military Police Corps (CPM) history cannot be separated from the history of Indonesia's struggle of independence and victory.
 The birth of the Military Police Corps stems from the ideas of some TKR figures who have legal knowledge in Law and discipline background, and they formed the Military police corps as a function to keep law and order within the TKR.